 Susan joined the piano faculty of the Brattleboro Music Center in 1983, and also served as rehearsal assistant to Blanche Moyse.
 She became Director of the Brattleboro Concert Choir in 1989, and served in that position until 2018.
 During her tenure, the chorus doubled in size and became one of the finest auditioned choruses in New England.
 She directed the Marlboro College Chorus from 1994 – 2002 and was founder/director of the Bach Festival Children’s Chorus as well as the VT Repertory Singers.

 In addition to her work at the BMC, Susan is co-founder and director of Winged Productions along with her husband Paul; and founder and director of The Choir School programs for young people.
-A long time church musician, Susan has served as Director of Music at St. Michael’s Episcopal Church since 1991.
+A long time church musician, Susan served as Director of Music at St. Michael’s Episcopal Church.
 Both as a pianist and choral/vocal coach, Susan’s approach reflects her commitment to creating meaningful musical communication, and building solid musical skills based on a healthy physical technique.
 Susan is an avid gardener and cook, and she and her husband live in an 1830 farmhouse in Williamsville, VT, where they grow enough vegetables to feed the entire village.